Instant Pot Cherry Cobbler

 - 1 teaspoon ground cinnamon

-- In a small bowl, mix cherry pie filling and amaretto.
-Pour into a well greased 7” pan that has been sprayed with nonstick cooking spray.
+- In a small bowl, mix together 21 ounce can cherry pie filling and 1/4 cup amaretto liqueur (optional).
+Pour into a 7” pan that has been sprayed well with nonstick cooking spray.

-- Mix yellow cake mix, brown sugar, almond, vanilla, and butter until the mix becomes clumpy.
+- Mix 15.25 ounce box yellow cake mix, 1 Tablespoon brown sugar, 1 teaspoon almond extract, 1 teaspoon vanilla extract and 1/4 cup salted butter (melted) until the mix becomes clumpy.

 - Sprinkle cake mix mixture evenly on top of the cherry pie filling.
-Lightly sprinkle cinnamon over the top.
+Lightly sprinkle 1 teaspoon ground cinnamon over the top.

 - Cover the cobbler with foil.
 Add 1 ½ cups of water to the bottom of a 6-quart instant pot.
 Lower the cobbler inside using a sling.